E. Jean Nelson Penfield: Career

 During World War I, Penfield was in charge of the department of practical law for women at Brooklyn Law School of St. Lawrence University.

 She was the Honorary President of the Woman's Practical Law Association; honorary national vice-president of Phi Delta Delta; and a member of the Board of Directors of the International Marriage and Divorce Committee.
 Penfield was a prominent member of many women's organizations, including the Sorosis, College Equal Suffrage League, Daughters of the American Revolution, Daughters of 1812, Westchester Woman's Club, National Woman Lawyers Association (counsel for State of New York), American Bar Association, New York County Lawyers' Association, Bronx Woman's Club, Kappa Kappa Gamma Sorority, Daughters of Indiana in New York, United Daughters of the Confederacy, and National League of American Pen Women.

 Personal life

 Penfield's New York City home was on 242nd Street in 1914, on 195th Street in 1917, on Columbus Circle in 1924, and on 195th Street in 1928.
-Her office was locaated at 280 Broadway.
+Her office was located at 280 Broadway.
 She also spent time in the colonial homestead (built 1790) at the northern boundary of New York city, which had been passed down to her husband through many generations.
 On its extensive grounds, Penfield does gardening, canning, preserving and jelly-making.

 In politics, she joined the Republican Party.
 In religion, she was Methodist.
 Penfield was author of Mother Mine and other published poems.

 E. Jean Nelson Penfield died in Indianapolis, Indiana, on February 27, 1961.